List of United States representatives from North Dakota

 The following is an alphabetical list of United States representatives from the state of North Dakota.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from North Dakota.
-The list of names should be complete (as of January 3, 2015), but other data may be incomplete.
-It includes members who have represented only the state both past and present, as the Dakota Territory encompassed in addition South Dakota, and parts of present-day Wyoming, Montana, and Idaho.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see North Dakota's congressional delegations.
+The list of names should be complete (as of January 3, 2025), but other data may be incomplete.
+It includes members who have represented only the state, both past and present, as the Dakota Territory encompassed in addition South Dakota, and parts of present-day Wyoming, Montana, and Idaho.